pratiksahu142/hospital-management-system/readme.md

 · Are there any conflicting appointments (appointments scheduled for the same doctor at the same time)? - Done

-· How many diagnostics reports have been generated for each patient?
+· How many diagnostics reports have been generated for each patient? - Done